manabuo/machine-learning-using-tensorflow/chapters/chapter4.md

     r_squared = tf.reduce_mean(tf.subtract(x=1.0, y=tf.divide(x=rss, y=tss)))
 ```

 First is the [root mean squared error](https://en.wikipedia.org/wiki/Root-mean-square_deviation) \(RMSE\) that is already implemented in TensorFlow as `tf.metrics.root_mean_squared_error()`.
 This function required two parameters `labels` and `predictions`, which in our case are `y_true` and `prediction` tensors, respectively.

-The second metric is the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) \($$R^{2}$$\), this, unfortunately, has not been implemented in TensorFlow yet, thus we do it ourselves.
+The second metric is the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) \($$R^{2}$$\), this, unfortunately, has not been implemented in TensorFlow yet.
+Hence we do it ourselves.
 TensorFlow has [implementation of basic mathematical operations](https://www.tensorflow.org/api_guides/python/math_ops) that can be utilised to build more advanced operations.
-So, our task is to build general definition for the coefficient of determination, which on the paper is written as,
+So, our task is to build general definition for the coefficient of determination, which is defined as,

 $$
 R^{2} = 1 - \frac{\sum_{i}(y_{i} - \hat{y}_{i})^{2}}{\sum_{i}(y_{i} - \bar{y})^{2}} \quad\text{and}\quad  \bar{y} =\frac{1}{n}\sum_{i=1}^{n}y_{i},
 $$

 where $$y_{i}$$ stands for observations and $$\hat{y}_{i}$$ are predictions.

-As the names of the functions used in the code are self-explanatory, we will limit explanation to only two functions, `tf.reduce_mean()` and `tf.reduce_sum()`.
-To begin, `tf.reduce_mean()` function computes a mean value along a given tensor axis, this operation is equivalent to equation for $$\bar{y}$$.
+As the names of the operations used in the code above are self-explanatory, we will limit explanation to only two functions, `tf.reduce_mean()` and `tf.reduce_sum()`.
+To begin, `tf.reduce_mean()` function computes a mean value along given tensor axis, this operation is equivalent to equation for $$\bar{y}$$.
 In our situations, this functions yields tensor of rank 1 \(vector\) which contains two mean values for each target.
 Next, `tf.reduce_sum()` is equivalent to $$\sum_{i}$$ operation with option to specify the axis along which it has to  perform summation.

 ### Model Training and Testing

-Model training or graph execution stage remains exactly the same as for logistic regression example, with the only difference in metrics that are evaluated and printed on the console.
+Model training or graph execution stage remains exactly the same as for the logistic regression example, with the only difference in metrics that are evaluated and printed on the console.

 ```python
 if e % 10 == 0: